 In this method, the window opening will be expanded downward.
 As it does not interfere with the building structure, you may not need a permit from your municipality.
 This process will not interfere with the window studs or the header above the egress windows.
 One of the pros of a cut down is that it does not cost a lot, as it does not involve a great deal of labor.

 For this process, a permit is required, as it involves expanding the sides of the wall.
 It could also undertake to cut a new window into a part of your wall.
 Do not be fooled by window companies or contractors that say a permit is not necessary.
 This type of construction will always demand a permit, as the job interferes with the integrity of the structure of the home.
 Therefore, expanding your walls to add egress windows will be a bit costly.

 Enlarge Basement Window

-Keep in mind that if you need to enlarge basement window to convert your windows to egress basement windows, it does involve cutting into the concrete.
+Keep in mind that if you need to enlarge the basement windows to convert your windows to egress basement windows, it does involve cutting into the concrete.
 Often, many windows companies will not perform this task, so you should hire a contractor to handle this task.
 This type of job requires a permit and additional costs, such as landscaping, sprinkler relocation, and trenching, in addition to enlarging the wall well.

 Contact WindowTech Windows and Doors when the time to install egress windows comes.
-We can help you determine if you need to enlarge basement window, cut down, or do a wall expansion.
+We can help you determine if you need to enlarge the basement window, cut it down, or do a wall expansion.
 We know everything there is to know about egress windows and fire codes for the GTA.